HOW LONG WILL MY RETAINER, ALIGNER OR NIGHT GUARD LAST?

-Learn how you can take care of your retainer, aligner or nightguard to ensure it lasts for as long as it is needed to do its job.
+Learn how you can take care of your retainer, aligner or night guard to help ensure it lasts for as long as it is needed to do its job.

 The life span of your dental appliance will vary widely, as ultimately it depends on what job it’s designed to do.
 However, you can help ensure your appliance lasts as long as it is supposed to by taking care of it.

-Your dentist will be able to advise on when your appliance needs replacing.
+Your dental health professional will be able to advise on when your appliance needs replacing.
 So, remember to keep up with your regular dental reviews.

 What signs should I look out for?

-In between regular dental reviews, there are a number of signs that your retainer, aligner or nightguard may need to be adjusted or replaced which you should contact your dental professional about.
+In between regular dental reviews, there are a number of signs that your retainer, aligner or night guard may need to be adjusted or replaced which you should contact your dental health professional about.